New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 One of the best ways to help protect yourself from estate taxes after inheriting the death benefit in a life insurance policy is setting up a life insurance trust and naming the ILIT as the beneficiary in your plan.2

-An ILIT requires a grantor, trustees and beneficiaries to work correctly.
+A life insurance trust (ILIT) is a legal agreement where a life insurance policy is placed into a trust, removing it from the grantor's estate to provide asset protection, estate tax benefits, and control over the distribution of proceeds.
+An ILIT requires a grantor, trustees, and beneficiaries to work correctly.
 Usually, the grantor is the person who creates the life insurance trust, or ILIT, and pays for the life insurance premiums.
 Then, the grantor relinquishes the life insurance trust control to the trustees.
 From there, the trustees ensure that the beneficiaries can receive the assets living in the trust.2

 Peace of mind doesn't